denoland/deno/std/manual.md

 If you are importing a JavaScript module, and you know where the type definition for that module is located, you can specify the type definition at import.
 This takes the form of a compiler hint.
-For example if you had In order to bridge this gap, Deno supports compiler hints that inform Deno the location of `.d.ts` files and the JavaScript code they relate to.
+Compiler hints inform Deno the location of `.d.ts` files and the JavaScript code that is imported that they relate to.
 The hint is `@deno-types` and when specified the value will be used in the compiler instead of the JavaScript module.
 For example if you had `foo.js`, but you know that along side of it was `foo.d.ts` which was the types for the file, the code would look like this:

 ```ts
 // @deno-types="./foo.d.ts"